KamileSimkute/Ray-JavaFX/README.md

 Interactive UI: Allows users to change sphere colors using RGB sliders.

-Code Improvements: Refactor code to allow for multiple spheres, better structure, and reusable components like sphere class and material properties.
+Code Improvements: Refactor code to allow for multiple spheres